gem/oq-engine/docs/schema/README.rst

-OpenGEM nrML schema
+OpenGEM NRML schema
 ===================

 Documentation
 -------------

-Within the GEM project it was decided to use standardized XML formats as a system data representation for information.
+Within the GEM project it was decided to use standardized formats as a system data representation for information.

 The shaML format was developed during GEM1 and never went through a "formal" review process.
 We would like to now begin a review/restructure process.
 To design schemas effectively we would like to begin by defining high level documentation that describes each schema.
-From the documentation we can then produce detailed schemas.
-Please contribute by providing your input, suggestions recommendations, ect.
+From the documentation we can then develop detailed schemas.
+Please contribute by providing your input, suggestions recommendations, etc.

-We would also like to rename the ML, in this document we are using for an example nrML (Natural Risk Mark up Language), please provide your ideas.
+We would also like to rename the ML, in this document we are using for an example NRML (Natural Risk Mark up Language), please provide your ideas.

 Some issues to consider:
 - Should we use: Multiple Document Types, Multi Root Document Types, or